JaschaW/turtle_killer/README.md

 kill_the_turtle()
 ```

-Optionially, you can call individual functions:
+Optionially, you can call individual functions to use in your own way:

 ## Example 1:
 If you only wanted to delete the turtle shelf